rust-skia/rust-skia/README.md

 cargo build -vv
 ```

-OpenGL libraries _may_ be missing, if that is the case, install OpenGL drivers for you graphics card, or install a mesa OpenGL package like `libgl1-mesa-dev`.
+If OpenGL libraries are missing, install the drivers for you graphics card, or a mesa package like `libgl1-mesa-dev`.

 ### For Android